devaliakbar/BoilerPlateGraphql/README.md

 # BoilerPlateGraphql
-Clone this project and delete .git
+Clone this project and delete '.git' file